reeseaustin55/Fetch_Literature-/README.md

   installed on your system.
 If automatic driver retrieval fails (for example, while offline), download the driver manually and either place it on your `PATH` or set the `EDGE_DRIVER_PATH` / `CHROME_DRIVER_PATH` environment variables before launching the app.
+When Edge cannot start, the GUI will prompt you to browse to your driver executable (for example, you can start from `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Microsoft Edge.lnk`).
 - Access to full PDFs still depends on your institutional or personal subscription rights.
 The script simply automates the same browser workflow you would otherwise perform manually.